-S Э a Ö Character + CTRL display will look like this: user port registers), the PET mangory notino Mentor program.
+Character + CTRL display will look like this: user port registers), the PET haven't changed any of the ing from a reset PET (you switches to low.
+If you are startswitches and set the Data Close all of the Data Isolation mangory notino Mentor program.

-Close all of the Data Isolation